slab14/IoT_Sec_Gateway/README.md

   - **6) Test**
       - Attempt to send a ping from "Node_0" to "Node_1" to create the ARP request
       - On "Dataplane", Node_0's MAC address will match with the policy (as specified in step 3) and deploy middlebox demoA
       - Attempt to send another ping from "Node_0" to "Node_1"
       - On "Dataplane", you should see messages affirming a new container was started
       - ICMP packets should now be dropped.
 Use netcat to test that other packets like TCP can still be received.

+## Steps for running the experiment in CloudLab using iptables middlebox

+  - **1) Initial setup**
+      - Please follow steps 1 through 3 from above.
+  - **2) Further configure JSON for iptables**
+      - Open __IoT_Sec_Gateway/policies/cloudlab-NewPolicy20.json__
+      - Under "TestNode0", there are two protection states.
+Change the __images__ variable for the __normal__ state to `iptables_demoa`.
+Change the __images__ variable for the __scared__ state to `iptables_demob`
+      - Save and close.
+  - **3) Configure demo containers**
+      - On "Dataplane", `cd` into __IoT_Sec_Gateway/docker_containers/demo_conts/__
+      - In the __iptables_demo(a/b)__ folders, there is a script called __getAlerts.py__ - you will need to edit both scripts.
+      - In __getAlerts.py__, change the IP address to the public-facing IP address of the "Dataplane" node in CloudLab
+        - Note: This is the address that CloudLab uses to ssh into the node (128.x.x.x)
+      - Run the following commands to recompile the Docker containers with the new IP address:
+        - `sudo docker build -t iptables_demoa ~/IoT_Sec_Gateway/docker_cont/demo_cont/iptables_demoa`
+        - `sudo docker build -t iptables_demob ~/IoT_Sec_Gateway/docker_cont/demo_cont/iptables_demob`

+  - **4) Start ODL on Data Plane**
+      - On "Dataplane", you should now see the __l2switch__ folder in root
+      - On "Dataplane", run the following command:
+      `./l2switch/startODL.sh`
+      - If an error occurs, try running `sudo ./l2switch/build.sh` first and then rerun `./l2switch/startODL.sh`
+      - You should see a "Ready" message on the ODL console letting you know it is ready to receive ARP packets

+  - **5) Test**
+      - Attempt to send 1 ping from "Node_0" to "Node_1" to create the ARP request (`ping 10.1.1.2 -c 1`)
+      - On "Dataplane", Node_0's MAC address will match with the policy (as specified in step 1) and deploy middlebox iptables_demoA
+      - Attempt to send another ping from "Node_0" to "Node_1"
+      - On "Dataplane", you should see messages affirming a new container was started
+      - ICMP packets should now be dropped.
+Use netcat to test that other packets like TCP can still be received.